Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### pHTimeDependentShift

-<a id="pH-shift-time"></a>

 Information about the pH value in the system, if there is a time dependent pH shift.

 - __pH_start__
   - Type: posfloat
-  - Description: The initial pH value
+  - Description: The initial value of the pH.

 - __pH_end__
   - Type: string
-  - Description: The final pH value
+  - Description: The final value of the pH.

 - __pH_at_XY__
+  - Type: posfloat
+  - Description: The pH can also be measured at a variably chosen time point _XY_ during the reaction.

+- __time_at_XY__
+  - Type: posfloat
+  - Description: Specification of the exact time point _XY_ at which the pH was measured.

+- __time_unit__
   - Type: string
-  - Description: The pH value at a certain point in time
+  - Description: Common units for specifying time can be s (seconds) or min (minutes).

 </details>